-In 1929, mindful of a fellow trail blazer of the air, Col. Charles Lindbergh flew out of the club at Sea Island beach, GA and skimmed within 200 feet of the sands in tribute to Paul Redfern who took off from that beach on his historic flight in 1927.
+In 1929, mindful of a fellow trail blazer of the air Redfern, Col. Charles Lindbergh flew out of the club at Sea Island beach, GA and skimmed within 200 feet of the sands and tipped his wings in tribute to Paul who took off from that beach on his historic 1927 flight.
 Hundreds viewed this simple tribute to Redfern by Lindbergh who then climbed his ship and resumed his flight along the coastline.
-In total, over 200 hundred of newspaper and magazine articles, including the front page of the New York Times, Atlanta Journal-Constitution, and Time magazine, and a 1938 MGM film called Too Hot to Handle, starring Clark Gable, captured Paul's spirit and adventures.
+In total, over 200 hundred newspaper and magazine articles, including front pages of the New York Times, Atlanta Journal-Constitution, and Time magazine, and a 1938 MGM film called Too Hot to Handle, starring Clark Gable, captured Paul's spirit and adventures.
 Paul is also featured in books such as Wings of Mystery by Dale Titler, and more recently, Myths and Mysteries of South Carolina: True Stories of the Unsolved and Unexplained, published in 2010 by Rachel Haynie and available on Amazon.
 Other books are planned.
-A web site featuring the pioneering aviator is located at http://www.eaa242.org/PaulRedfern/redfern_001.asp.